 Chapel Hill Tire Battery Services

-Whether your need new terminal ends, corrosion cleaning, a car battery replacement, or an oil change, Chapel Hill Tire is here to help.
-We have nine Triangle-area locations across Raleigh, Durham, Chapel Hill, Apex, and Carrboro.
+Whether you need new terminal ends, corrosion cleaning, a car battery replacement, or an oil change, Chapel Hill Tire is here to help.
+We have 11 Triangle-area locations across Raleigh, Durham, Chapel Hill, Apex, Cary, and Carrboro.
 Chapel Hill Tire proudly offers transparent pricing on our services page and coupons to make our vehicle services as affordable as possible for drivers.
 You can make your appointment here online or give us a call to get started today!